 A two-person team comprised of a graduate student and a faculty member submits a proposal in one of the target research topic areas.
 The application must include a required cost share contribution, as described below.
 Selection of proposals for funding is made jointly by AFRL and DAGSI.
 Research Fellows collaborate with AFRL scientists and engineers, using AFRL facilities in addition to their university facilities, to conduct their research.
 The AFRL is committed to providing significant on-site involvement and support to the academic participants.
 The fellowship term is one year.
 Each student is required to spend a minimum of eight consecutive weeks conducting research at Wright-Patterson AFB.
-Each faculty member is expected to be actively involved in the research, spending time at WPAFB as well as advising the student partner.
+Each faculty member, especially if drawing a stipend as part of the award, is expected to be involved in the research, spending time at WPAFB as well as advising the student partner.
 This requirement fosters strong partnerships between Ohio's academic research institutions and the Air Force.
-The expectation is that the research will be the basis for most if not all students’ M.S. or Ph.D. dissertations.
+The expectation is that the research will be the basis for most if not all students’ M.S. or Ph.D. dissertation.

 The Application Process

 Research topics identified by the Technical Directorates at AFRL/WPAFB are posted on the DAGSI web site by mid-October each year.
 Each topic has a short description along with a technical point of contact within the directorate.
-Applications may be submitted any time between December 15 and January 31.
+Applications may be submitted any time between December 15 and the end of January.

 Application materials include: